MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

 - Create a translation tool that can accurately help translate text from one language to another.
 The possibilities are endless.

-## Try it out
+## Explore the model

- Try out the Azure OpenAI Service model to learn how to instruct it to generate a desired text.
-The prompt engineering interface comes with some sample prompts to help you try various instructions in this capability.
+Find the Azure OpenAI Service model on the **Explore** page under the **Text** models.
+This will open a prompt engineering interface.
+The interface comes with sample prompts to help you try various instructions in this capability.
+You can also create your own prompts to instruct the model.

 To open the model: